abspwr/abspwr.github.io/re/unix/eyecandylocked/eyecandylocked.md

 Outta here.
 ```

-Function `print_center` is custom one used for text alignment and it's not of an interest to us for cracking the passcode.
+Function `print_center` is custom one used for text alignment and it's not of an interest to us for cracking the key.

-Main function contains infinite `while` loop that performs input from stdin, and outputs corresponding message whether we entered correct passcode or not; or if we entered `exit` which then terminates the program.
+Main function contains infinite `while` loop that performs input from stdin, and outputs corresponding message whether we entered correct key or not; or if we entered `exit` which then terminates the program.

-Input string from stdin is stored in local_58 variable, and then it's passed to function `checkIt` which compares the input to the passcode, and based on its return value, prints the good or badboy message.
+Input string from stdin is stored in local_58 variable, and then it's passed to function `checkIt` which compares the input to the key, and based on its return value, prints the good or badboy message.

 ![goodboy](03-loop.png)